ZippoHashira/Holiday-Planner/README.md

 4. holiday_cost(nights, city, days): Combines the above functions to calculate the overall total cost for the holiday.

 ## Usage
-1. Clone the repository to your local machine or download the ‘holiday.py’ file directly.
+1. Clone the repository to your local machine or download the `holiday.py` file directly.
 2. Open the file in a Python editor or IDE of your choice.

-3. Call the ‘holiday_cost’ function with the necessary arguments to calculate the total cost of your holiday.
+3. Call the 'holiday_cost’ function with the necessary arguments to calculate the total cost of your holiday.
 You can modify the function calls and arguments to customize the parameters as per your requirements.
 4. Run the program.
 The output should display all the details about your holiday in a meaningful way.

 ## Functions